zjunlp/Low-resource-KEPapers/README.md

-# Low-resource Knowledge Extraction
+# Low-resource Information Extraction

-🍎 The repository is a paper set on low-resource knowledge extraction (NER, RE, EE), which is categorized into three paradigms.
+🍎 The repository is a paper set on low-resource information extraction (NER, RE, EE), which is categorized into three paradigms.

 🤗 We strongly encourage the researchers who want to promote their fantastic work for the community to make pull request and update their papers in this repository!

-**Survey Paper**: Knowledge Extraction in Low-Resource Scenarios: Survey and Perspective (2023) \[[paper](https://arxiv.org/abs/2202.08063)\]
+**Survey Paper**: Information Extraction in Low-Resource Scenarios: Survey and Perspective (2023) \[[paper](https://arxiv.org/abs/2202.08063)\]

 **Slides**: